 Tip: The procession is quite lengthy and therefore is not for small kids and those who cannot sit quietly for more than a few minutes.
 If you want to give offerings, arrive early as it's considered very offensive to disrupt the ceremony once it has commenced.

-Tip: The balloon trips only operate from roughly October 20th to March 20th and may get cancelled because of high winds or other weather conditions.
+Tip: The balloon trips only operate from roughly October 20th to March 20th and may get canceled because of high winds or other weather conditions.
 The whole ride lasts one hour.

-Tuk Tuk is a popular and cheap means of transportation in Indochina region.
-In Seam Reap, it is a great way to tour around the Angkor Wat.
+Tuk Tuk is a popular and cheap means of transportation in the Indochina region.
+In Siem Reap, it is a great way to tour Angkor Wat.
 But for tourists, it's more of an experience than just a way to get around.

-Tip: It's better to do this in the morning if you're there in summer when temperature is very high and the sun is scorching.
-After all, there is no air-conditioning on tuk tuk.
+Tip: It's better to do this in the morning if you're there in summer when the temperature is very high and the sun is scorching.
+After all, there is no air-conditioning on the tuk-tuk.

-What's your "top ten things to do in Indochina"?
+What're your "top ten things to do in Indochina"?
 Share your opinion with me through firstname.lastname@example.org.

 What Our Clients Say About Us